 You have a lot on your mind in the first phase of product development.
 Rules and regulations may not be one of your first thoughts.
 Question is: how to get from a very good idea to a compliant product?
 And how do you know what rules are applicable to your product?
 This step is particularly important in the case of foodstuffs, one of the most heavily regulated industries in the EU.

 Say legal studio advises companies on food safety, the composition of the product and the choice for the right product category.
-Is the product a food supplement or an normal foodstuff?
+Is the product a food supplement or a ‘regular’ foodstuff?
 Which ingredients may be added to this product?
 Some product categories, such as special foods, or specific products such as beer or chocolate have a mandatory composition.
-These rules can be found, for example, in the Netherlands Commodities Act or follow from EU regulations.
+These rules can be found, for example, in the Netherlands Commodities Act or follow from EU Regulations.

 Together with Say legal studio you will reduce the list of rules to a clear checklist.